gatchang-stephen/Notekeeper-part-2/README.md

-# Notekeeper-GADS2021-part-1
+# Notekeeper-GADS2021-part-2

-This is a custom app base on Pluralsight course:
-Developing Android Basics with Kotlin: Geting started
+Switch from from ListView to RecyclerView and Navigation Android App with Kotlin: RecyclerView and Navigation

 In this custom app, you will be introduced to Fragments and how to navigate and passing data between fragment and much more.